Causes Of Family Conflicts And How To Resolve Them

 It doesn’t matter whether they’re rich or poor; conservative or liberal; spiritual or agnostic; family has the potential to drive us crazy!
 Most of the time, it’s not that you don’t care about the people that God gave to you—it’s that you just don’t understand how to love them.

-To begin healing rifts and start fresh in your relationships, it helps to understand where your family drama stems from.
+To begin healing rifts and start fresh in your relationships, it helps to understand where your family conflicts stems from.
 Here are a few reasons that families become fractured…

-One of the most common reasons for family drama is differing opinions.
+One of the most common causes of family conflicts is differing opinions.
 King Saul and Jonathon had radically different views of David.
 Saul was the current king of Israel, but God had rejected him and chosen to anoint a new king, a young shepherd boy.

 David was that boy.
 While Saul plotted to kill the future king, Prince Jonathon became his friend, loving David as he loved his own soul (1 Samuel 18:1).